TomxLi/Horiseon-Web-Project/README.md

 ## How I did it

 ```
+1. Carefully read through the code line by line.
-1. Changed given HTML and CSS code to meet semantic structure standard.
+2. Change inappropriate code to meet semantic structure standard.
-2. Simplified code as much as I can to make it cleaner.
+2. Combine repeated code, delete redundant code to make code cleaner.
-3. Added description into de given code.
+3. Added description into the CSS file.
+4. Added additional functions to make website more efficient.
 ```

 ## The following images shows detailed info about what has been changed from original code: